-The project study area (PSA) is approximately 36 acres and is bounded to the north by the Willamette River, to the south and east by the Southern Pacific Railroad right-of-way (railroad), and to the west by a paved parking lot owned by the Eugene Water & Electric Board (EWEB) (Appendix A, Figure 1).
+The PSA is approximately 36 acres and is bounded to the north by the Willamette River, to the south and east by the Southern Pacific Railroad right-of-way (railroad), and to the west by a paved parking lot owned by the Eugene Water & Electric Board (EWEB) (Appendix A, Figure 1).
 The PSA includes the Millrace Slough from the confluence with the Willamette River upstream to the railroad crossing.
 The PSA lies within Township 17 South, Range 3 West, Sections 32 and 33, and within the Muddy Creek-Willamette River watershed (5th field HUC 1709000306).
 The PSA includes three tax lots (1703322100300, 1703322405300, and 1703322405400) owned by UO.
 Other major waterbodies near the PSA include the Coast Fork and Middle Fork of the Willamette River, the McKenzie River, Muddy Creek, and Amazon Creek.

-The PSA includes approximately 3 acres of riparian habitat, defined in this report as the area between the OHWM and TOHB along the Willamette River and Millrace Slough and approximately 33 acres of upland habitat.
+The PSA includes approximately 3 acres of riparian habitat, defined in this report as the area between the OHWM and TOHB along the Willamette River and Millrace Slough, and approximately 33 acres of upland habitat.
 Aquatic habitat comprises less than an acre of the PSA and is primarily Millrace Slough and Willamette River shoreline.
+The conservation setback encompasses 14 acres and overlaps with all three habitat types within the PSA.
 A paved bike and pedestrian path runs east to west within the PSA.
 The PSA includes a landscaped access ramp south of the Frohnmayer Bridge.
-The Frohnmayer Bridge serves as a bike and pedestrian bridge that spans

-Willamette River and connects the North Campus area to Alton Baker Park and Autzen Stadium on the north side of the river outside of the PSA.
-East of the roundabout within the PSA, the bike and pedestrian pathway merges with Riverfront Parkway which continues to the south under the railroad bridge and outside of the PSA.
+The Frohnmayer Bridge serves as a bike and pedestrian bridge that spans Willamette River and connects the North Campus area to Alton Baker Park and Autzen Stadium on the north side of the river outside of the PSA.
+East of a roundabout within the PSA, the bike and pedestrian pathway merges with Riverfront Parkway which continues to the south under the railroad bridge and outside of the PSA.

 The open space east of the Millrace Slough within the PSA was historically used for agriculture followed by a sand and gravel mining and processing operation owned by the Eugene Sand and Gravel Company (L.R.
 Squier Associates, Inc., 1990).
 The property was purchased by the UO in 1968.
 This area now includes a recreation field, bicycle path, mowed pastures with trees scattered throughout, several unmaintained foot paths, and Himalayan blackberry (Rubus armeniacus) patches.
 The portion of the PSA west of the Millrace Slough was historically a gravel and concrete plant and an EWEB transmission pole yard (L.R.
 Squier Associates, Inc., 1990).
-This area currently includes a large fenced field with several small depressions that may be seasonal wetlands created from years of soil compaction from industrial use.
+This area currently includes a large fenced field with several small depressions created from years of soil compaction from industrial use that may display wetland characteristics.